wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-app-service-environment-web-application-firewall.md

 ![Architecture][Architecture]

 ## Configuring your Azure Websites Environment ##
 To configure an Azure Websites Environment refer to [our documentation](/documentation/articles/app-service-web-how-to-create-an-app-service-environment) on the subject.
-Once you have an Azure Websites Environment created, you can create [Web Apps](/home/features/web-site/), [API Apps](/documentation/articles/app-service-api-apps-why-best-platform) and [Mobile Apps](/documentation/articles/app-service-mobile-value-prop-preview) in this environment that will all be protected behind the WAF we configure in the next section.
+Once you have an Azure Websites Environment created, you can create [web sites](/home/features/web-site/), [API Apps](/documentation/articles/app-service-api-apps-why-best-platform) and [Mobile Apps](/documentation/articles/app-service-mobile-value-prop-preview) in this environment that will all be protected behind the WAF we configure in the next section.

 ## Configuring your Barracuda WAF Cloud Service ##
 Barracuda has a [detailed article](https://techlib.barracuda.com/WAF/AzureDeploy) on deploying its WAF on a virtual machine in Azure.
 But because we want redundancy and not introduce a single point of failure, you want to deploy at least 2 WAF instance VMs into the same Cloud Service when following these instructions.